hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

 ### Summary of changes

-- Add a new `version` field to the `ConnectorMetadataDefinition` type.
+- Add a new optional field `version` to the `ConnectorMetadataDefinition` type.
-- Make `cliPlugin` field to be a mandatory field in the `ConnectorMetadataDefinition` type.
 - Include the CLI manifest information in the `cliPlugin` field, when type is `Binary`.